NishankKS/CleanSweep.AI_IntelOneAPI/README.md

 streamlit run app.py
 ```

-Cleansweep.AI uses the openVINO toolkit to optimize the processing of the object detection model to detect the scattared garbage detected from the input video .
+Cleansweep.AI uses the openVINO toolkit to optimize the processing of the object detection model to detect the scattared garbage  from the input video .
+The detected scrab density determines to which authority , the alert message should be sent.

 Collaborators:
 Mani Kanta: https://github.com/Manikanta-7342